-- As low growing foliage plants.
+- They act low growing foliage plants.

 - They can also act as a ‘living mulch’ and help preserve moisture in the soil.

-- To act as erosion control plants.
+- They are useful as erosion control plants.

-- As a lawn or grass alternative.
+- Can be used as a lawn or grass alternative.

 Some of the best ground cover plants for shade include : Hosta, Bergenia, Epimedium, Cornus canadensis, Parthenocissus, Potentilla, Ferns including Athyrium, Brunnera, Helleborus, Pultenea pedunculata and Tiarella all make great ground cover plants.

 Varieties for sun: